619lyz/619lyz/README.md

 ## 🧑‍💻 About Me

-🎓 M.Sc. in EEE, NTU
+🎓 M.Sc. in EEE, NTU | Computer Control and Automation

 🤖 Interested in Robot Learning, Embodied AI and Sim-to-Real